jinlab-imvr/MSTP/README.md

 </div>

 Accurate temporal prediction is the bridge between comprehensive scene understanding and embodied artificial intelligence.
 However, predicting multiple fine-grained states of a scene at multiple temporal scales is difficult for vision-language models.
 We formalize the **Multi-Scale Temporal Prediction (MSTP) task in surgical and general scenes** by decomposing multi-scale into two orthogonal dimensions.
+We further propose a method, Incremental Generation and Multi-agent Collaboration to tackle this important and challenging task.

 ---